Ngagne05/Humidity-and-Temperature-Control/README.md

 III.
 Software

-We need for this project:
+We need for this project

-•	Arduino,
+•	Arduino
      	     detect the humidity and the temperature of the room an alarm is triggered

-•	C#/ ASP.NET for the web application,
+•	C#/ ASP.NET for the web application
 	     C#/ ASP.NET for the web application,
      		Create the web App.
      		A message is sent to the room manager possibility to follow the evolution of the temperature and humidity through a web application settings

 •	Mysql Server as database.

     		 DataBase name: arduinoproject

           Table Param
                ID	               Identification
                tmax	               The maximal temperature value